 Sometimes, the NNN Rate and Operating Expenses/CAM Charges do not include any utilities or janitorial services, for which the Tenant is “expected” to pay separately.
-However, the Landlord and Landlord’s Broker/Agent often don’t tell a Tenant upfront what’s not included in the rental rates.
+However, the Landlord and Landlord’s Broker/Agent often don’t tell a Tenant upfront what’s not included in their rental rates.
 The Tenant is just “expected” to know.

 Trash Storage and Trash Removal might or might not be included in the Landlord’s quoted Operating Expenses/CAM Charges, so the Tenant should ask about this item, since the Landlord might pay for both or neither of them.
 If not, then the Tenant will likely be responsible for these expenses as well and need to budget for them in order to figure out its true cost of occupancy.

 The “Gross/Full Service” rental rate includes the NNN rate, plus the Tenant’s pro rata share of the building’s Operating Expenses, including Property Taxes, Insurance on the building’s structure (but not your contents, which require separate Renter’s Insurance), Common Area Maintenance Charges (“CAMs”), Property Management Fees, Landscaping, Parking Lot Maintenance, Snow Removal, Trash Storage and Trash Removal, Utilities and Janitorial Services five (5) nights a week (sometimes fewer nights).

 This is the easiest kind of rental rate to understand for Office Buildings.